-This beautiful crochet sweater features long vertical lines of solid crochet that maintain a stylish silhouette on a very warm sweater.
-It also includes a lacy yoke, which is a terrific detail that makes the piece more interesting to the eye and also to the hook.
-The cute design was inspired by the idea of a princess fighting alongside Robin Hood.
-It utilizes a number of interesting crochet stitches, including the shell stitch, X stitch and working in the front loop only to create ribbing.
-It is worked in a combination of both rows and rounds.
+This beautiful sweater features long vertical lines of solid crochet that maintain a stylish silhouette on a very warm garment.
+It also includes a lacy yoke, which is a terrific detail that makes the piece more interesting to the eye — and to your hook.
+The cute design was inspired by the idea of a princess fighting alongside Robin Hood and utilizes a number of interesting crochet stitches, including the shell stitch, X stitch and working in the front loop only to create ribbing.

-This free crochet sweater pattern is a simple, unisex design that can be scaled to fit anyone in the family from baby to dad.
-Worked in rows from the top down, this sweater is created in two identical pieces that are later stitched together.
-It is based on a very simple crochet pattern repeat that uses chain, single crochet and double crochet stitches only.
-Crocheted with a J hook, it’s a sweater that works up quickly.
-It can be embellished with flowers or appliqués or kept plain for a more contemporary, grown-up wearer.
-The pattern instructions explain how to measure for correct sizing.
+This is a simple, unisex design that can be scaled to fit anyone in the family, from baby to dad.
+Worked in rows from the top down, the sweater is created in two identical pieces that are later stitched together.
+It’s based on a very simple crochet pattern repeat that only uses chain, single crochet and double crochet stitches, so it’s totally beginner-friendly.
+And because it’s crocheted with a J hook, the sweater works up quickly.
+It can be embellished with flowers or appliqués for your little ones, or kept plain for a more contemporary, grown-up wearer.

-If you can learn how to crochet a classic granny square, then you can learn how to crochet a sweater like this.
+If you can learn how to crochet a classic granny square, then you can crochet this sweater.
 The body is a large granny square in the front with a back made in double crochet.
 The sleeves use striping that matches the colors in the granny square for a powerful visual impact.
-The free crochet pattern is written for babies (four sizes, from one month to 30 months), but if you play around with the pattern for awhile, you’ll get the hang of it and likely be able to adapt it to larger sizes as well.
+The free crochet pattern is written for babies (four sizes, from one month to 30 months), but if you play around with the pattern, you can adapt it to larger sizes as well.